EDUCBA

 Introduction to Penny Stocks

-Though penny stocks have evolved from being traded at less than $1 per share, they include all the shares that trade below $5 as per the US SEC. sometimes the cut-off price may be $3.
-So to avoid all sorts of ambiguity, penny stocks are finally those which are traded on pink sheets or over-the-counter Bulletin Boards (OTCBB).
+While penny stocks have evolved from trading below $1 per share, the US SEC includes all shares that trade below $5 in this category.
+Sometimes the cut-off price may be $3.
+So to avoid all sorts of ambiguity, penny stocks are finally traded on pink sheets or over-the-counter Bulletin Boards (OTCBB).
+Moreover, stocks valued under $5, actively discussed, recommended, or speculated upon by users on the social media platform Reddit, are commonly referred to as penny stocks reddit.

 Example